rachelabe01/CodeClause_Random_Password_Generator_in_Python/README.md

 # How to Use
 To use this program, run the password_generator.py file in Python.
 You will be prompted to select which types of characters to include and the length of the password.
 Once you click "Generate", a random password will be displayed on the screen.

+# Requirements
+* Python 3
+* tkinter library

+# Credits
+This project was created as part of an internship with CodeClause.